aristonl/hydra/README.rst

 What is Hydra/Inferno?
 ----------------------
-  Hydra/Inferno is an operating system/kernel written from scratch by Ariston Lorenzo, Levi Hicks, and other developers.
+  Hydra/Inferno is an operating system/hybrid kernel written from scratch by Ariston Lorenzo, Levi Hicks, and other developers.
 The project aims towards UNIX/POSIX compliance.